zdenham/cronked/readme.md

 |cron? |String |Cron expression which specifies when to fire the webhook using [cron-parser](https://github.com/harrisiirak/cron-parser)'s "unix cron w/ optional seconds" format. **Note** cannot be used with 'every'.|
 |hookBody?|Object |Optional body to be passed by the web hook|

-## Deploy Your Own Instance

 ## Development

-**Note**: Redis must be running locally for the dev environment to work, you can see instructions to get redis up and running [here](https://redis.io/topics/quickstart)
+**Note**: Redis must be running locally for the dev environment to work, you can see instructions to get redis up and running [here](https://redis.io/topics/quickstart).

+In dev, both the cronked Server and Worker will run concurrently and interact with your local redis server.

 ```
 git clone https://github.com/zdenham/cronked.git